matthamil/state-helpers/README.md

 ## [updateWhere](src/updateWhere.ts)

 Update any _n_ number of items in a list in state at a given key.
-An updater function is mapped over each item in the list.
+The updater provided is used to create new values in the list.

 ```js
 const state = {